cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/index.html.markdown

 * `api_url` - (Required) API endpoint (e.g. https://api.local.pcfdev.io).
 This can also be specified
   with the `CF_API_URL` shell environment variable.

-* `user` - (Optional) Cloud Foundry user wih admin privileges.
+* `user` - (Optional) Cloud Foundry user.
 Defaults to "admin".
 This can also be specified with the `CF_USER` shell environment variable.
+Unless mentionned explicitly in a resource, CF admin permissions are not required.

-* `password` - (Required) Cloud Foundry admin user's password.
+* `password` - (Required) Cloud Foundry user's password.
 This can also be specified with the `CF_PASSWORD` shell environment variable.

 * `uaa_client_id` - (Optional) The UAA admin client ID.
 Defaults to "admin".
 This can also be specified